vincekurtz/hydrax/README.md

         ...
         return params

-    def sample_controls(self, params: Any) -> Tuple[jax.Array, Any]:
+    def sample_knots(self, params: Any) -> Tuple[jax.Array, Any]:
-        # Sample control sequences U from the policy.
+        # Sample the spline knots U from the policy.
 Return the samples
         # and the (updated) parameters.
         ...
         return controls, params